alexlundry/ppol563-spring23/Week 5 - EDA/EDA-in-R.md

 So we know there ar 187 unique countries and that the max number of observations is 58.

-Ok, 58 seems to be the MAX and MODAL number of entries.
 Let’s see how many countries meet that criteria by visualizing the count data table as a histogram.

 ``` r
 gapminder_unfiltered %>%